ElenaPhilipenko/battleship/README.md

     How to install?
     -----------
     For playing this game you need installed Java 8 on your computer.
+    You can play by console or by UI.
-    To play the game you need download battleship.jar and run it by command: java -jar <path-to-jar>/battleship.jar
+    To play the game by console you need download battleship.jar and run it by command: java -jar <path-to-jar>/battleship.jar
+    To play the game by UI you need download battleship.jar and run it by command: java -jar <path-to-jar>/uibattleship.jar

     How to build the project?
     -----------
     To build project you can use Maven.
     Game is written on JDK 1.8.0_11 so you need to compile it with Java 1.8.
-    Download project, navigate to root folder of the project, where pom.xml is located and run this command:
+    Download project, navigate to root folder of the project, where pom.xml is located and.
+    To build Ui version of the game run command: mvn clean install -P ui
-        mvn clean install
+    To build Ui version of the game run command: mvn clean install -P console